 A 1/4″ service port is actually just a 1/4″ flare fitting.
 Technically they don’t NEED a seal if the cap is a flare cap (think Trane brass caps).
 The only trouble with the brass flare caps is they do need to be on pretty snug to seal.

-Most manufacturers have gone to caps with a rubber O-ring seal inside, they seal more EA skirt and they only need to be finger tight.
+Most manufacturers have gone to caps with a rubber O-ring seal inside, they seal better and they only need to be finger tight.
 Before installing these caps get in the habit of checking the seal EVERY TIME.
 Make sure it’s there and that it’s in flat.

 I have seen many leaks caused by an O-ring that got put in cockeyed and depressed the schrader slightly when the cap was installed.